WindowsVista42/ctex_format/ctex_lib/proposal.md

 This data representation is built around SIMD and easily supports up to avx512.
 At the time of this being created, it is the latest and greatest.

-The following section gives a brief overview of the *simd friendly* layout of CTEX 0.2+.
+The following section gives a brief overview of the *simd friendly* layout of CTEX 0.2+,
-The section after gives a visual overview of the layout.
+as well as giving a visual overview of this layout.

 ## OUTLINE